aliallam123/OpenAI-API/ali_contribution_summary.md

 - Reuse extractor pattern with flexible split markers
 - Push clean version to public repo for portfolio

+- This was great experience working on Python debugging as a team

 ---

 🛠️ _Ali, 2025_